jvmahon/homebridge-homeseer/README.md

 [![npm version](https://badge.fury.io/js/homebridge-homeseer-plugin-2018.svg)](https://badge.fury.io/js/homebridge-homeseer-plugin-2018)

+## End Of Life for this Plugin - A New Hope
+This Plugin is at end-of-life stage.
+However, it will soon be reborn as the "Homebridge-HomeSeer4" plugin.
+See https://github.com/jvmahon/Homebridge-HomeSeer4.
+Major new chnages include:

+* A new Telnet based device control interface which will be substantially faster when controlling a large number of devices at once.
+* Simplified "config.json" setup including additional capabilities to automatically set more of the operational device parameters (icluding all of the on / off / open / close/ Lock / Unlock values for HomeSeer devices) as well as all Thermostat device parameters.
+* Finally, after HomeSeer 4 rolls out its new "Categories" feature, I  hope to be able to use that feature so you can put a device into a specific "Category" from the HomeSeer interface whereby the plugin will automatically set its appropriate device type.
+I expect Version 1.0 of this updated plugin to be rolled out by January 1, 2020.

 # homebridge-homeseer-plugin-2018

 ### For the most up-to-date information, see: https://github.com/jvmahon/homebridge-homeseer/

 Information on github and in the wiki section may be more up-to-date than in the README file downloaded from 'npm'.
 Its strongly recommended that you check the github.com information (both the README and the wiki section) for up-to-date information and assistance.

-## HomeSeer 4 - Future Direction
-I've aleady set up a new repository for the HomeSeer 4 version of the plugin, https://github.com/jvmahon/Homebridge-HomeSeer4, though no substantial work has started.
-My plan is to include additional capabilities in the plugin to automatically set more of the operational device parameters (in theory, I should be able to get all of the on / off / open / close values used for a particular device from HomeSeer.
-HomeSeer 4 will include a new "Categories" feature and I hope to be able to use that feature so you can put a device into a specific "Category" from the HomeSeer interface whereby the plugin will automatically set its appropriate device type.
-That's the hope anyway!

 ## Overview